L0wl/git2md/README.md

 - **Custom exclusion patterns**: Use regular expressions to exclude specific files or directories.
 - **Skip empty files**: Avoids processing files with no content.
 - **Copy output to clipboard**: Easily copy the generated Markdown output for further use.
+- **Multithreading support**: Speeds up file processing for large repositories.

+---

+## Demonstration

+_Add a demonstration GIF here to showcase how the tool works._

 ---